Molkobain/itop-fontawesome5-pack/README.md

 Compatible with iTop 2.4+

 *Note: Partial compatibility with iTop 2.3, only the admin console.*

+## Downloads
+Stable releases can be found either on the [releases page](https://github.com/Molkobain/itop-fontawesome5-pack/releases) or on [Molkobain I/O](https://www.molkobain.com/product/font-awesome-5-pack/).

+Downloading it directly from the *Clone or download* will get you the version under development which might be unstable.

 ## Installation
 * Unzip the extension